aimms/documentation/dataexchange/mapping.rst

 During write
 ------------

-When generating a JSON, XML or CSV file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes thru either the :token:`maps-to`, :token:`write-filter` or :token:`dense-write` attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level while fixing the indices already found at a previous level.
+When generating a JSON, XML or CSV file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes thru either the :token:`maps-to`, :token:`write-filter` or :token:`force-dense` attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level while fixing the indices already found at a previous level.
 If such a subtuple can found, bind the new indices at this level, write any mappped value-holding nodes at this level, and iterate over any structural or iterative nodes recursively.
 If such a node does not exist, there is nothing to generate for this node, and the Data Exchange library will track back to the previous node, and try to progress there.

 The message here is that an JSON, XML or CSV tree is generated solely on the basis of multi-dimensional identifiers in the mapping, *never* on the basis of any of the :token:`binds-to` attributes.
 Such nodes will be generated based on bound indices by iterating over multi-dimensional data.

-Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a :token:`binds-to` attribute, together with a :token:`dense-write` attribute consisting an identifier over the index you want to generate the elements for, holding a value of 1 for every element you want to be contained in the array.
+Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a :token:`binds-to` attribute, together with a :token:`force-dense` attribute consisting an identifier over the index you want to generate the elements for, holding a value of 1 for every element you want to be contained in the array.